lyokha/vim-publish-helper/README.md

 ### g:PhTexBlockStyle

 This variable sets visual parameters of code blocks in generated TeX documents.
-If it is not set then *Shaded* environment will be used.
+If not set, then *Shaded* environment will be used.
 Examples:

 ```vim
 let g:PhTexBlockStyle = 'Shaded'